na-na-hi/renget/archive/oaicards.md

 ######Plain text
 >What does it even mean?
 Latin characters and punctuation marks.
 A paragraph of simple text describing a character.
-Not using w++ does not automatically make your bot good.
+Not using w++ does not automatically make your card good.
 Using a long AI generated prose as your description is just as bad, if not worse.

 Simple paragraphs of text like you see in books, articles, and everywhere else.